 We’re looking forward to the next One Piece episode, which will likely see Luffy being thrown into prison and Wano Country Act 1 coming to a conclusion.
 We can’t wait for it!

 Here’s the synopsis for One Piece: Luffy vs Kaido

 One Piece is a manga by Eiichiro Oda, a famous mangaka from Japan.
 The manga began serialization in Shueisha’s Weekly Shonen Jump in 1997, and an anime adaptation began in 1999, two years later.

 One Piece follows the story of Monkey D Luffy, a boy who aims to become the King of the Pirates.

 Luffy accidentally eats a Devil Fruit that grants him a rubbery body in exchange for his ability to swim.
 Ten years later, Luffy sets off to sea to find his own crew and find the legendary treasure of the former Pirate King, Gol D. Roger, known as the One Piece.

 How can Luffy beat Kaido?

 In my opinion, two things will need to happen for Luffy to defeat Kaido:

-Devil Fruit Awakening
+Devil’s Fruit Awakening

 I hardly believe it.
-If Kaido is stronger than Shanks, but Shanks is stronger than Big Mom, I believe in Luffy vs Kaido Luffy would be somewhere in strength between Big Mom and Kaido if his devil fruit awakens.
+If Kaido is stronger than Shanks, but Shanks is stronger than Big Mom, I believe in Luffy vs. Kaido.
+Luffy would be somewhere in strength between Big Mom and Kaido if his devil fruit awakened.